geonetwork/core-doc-sources/eng/developer/source/xml_services/user_xml_services.rst

 Response
 ^^^^^^^^

-Here follows the structure of the response:
+If the request executes successfully then HTTP status code 200 is returned with an XML document containing the groups that the user belongs to.
+The elements in the response are:

 - **group:** This is the container for each user group element returned
 - **id**: Group identifier
-- name: Group name
+- **name**: Group name
-- description: Group description
+- **description**: Group description

 User groups list response example::

-  <?xml version="1.0" encoding="UTF-8"?>
   <groups>
     <group>
       <id>3</id>